 Ivy D. Patdu, Deputy Commissioner of the National Privacy Commission, is a physician, a lawyer and a health privacy advocate.

-She has been a member of the academe since 2011, teaching Legal Medicine in the Ateneo de Manila School of Law, San Beda College of Law, Alabang and Far Eastern University Institute of Law.
+She has been a member of the academe since 2011, teaching Legal Medicine in the Ateneo de Manila School of Law, San Beda College of Law, Alabang and University of the Philippines College of Medicine.
 She has contributed in publications through her works in Data Privacy, Physician and Hospital Liability, Health Information Privacy, Telemedicine and e-Health.

 She graduated 5th honorable mention from the Philippine Science High School.
 She finished her Doctor of Medicine degree from the University of the Philippines College of Medicine under the Integrated Liberal Arts and Medicine Program where she was awarded the “Gawad ng Dekano for Public Speaking and Debate.”
-She obtained her Juris Doctor degree from the Ateneo de Manila School of Law, where she graduated with Scholastic Second Honors and ranked 10th in her graduating class.
+In 2006, she ranked 8th place in the National Real Estate Licensure Examination for Brokers.